-If your mom is abusive, you need to be careful.
+If your mom is abusive and you have emotional isolation, you need to be careful.
 Reach out to a trusted adult or someone who can assist you.
 This could be a relative, a teacher, or a school counselor.

-If your mom is, for instance, screaming or throwing things at you, go to a safe place and call a relative or a trusted adult to come to pick you up.
+Suppose your mom is, for instance, screaming or throwing things at you; go to a safe place and call a relative or a trusted adult to come to pick you up.

 There are people out there who can help you!
 Reach out to a therapist specializing in family matters or a counselor from your school to help you figure out how to talk with your mom.
 They can also assist you in coping with the situation.